kopardev/configscriptsetc/Setting Up New Laptop/README.md

 ```

 ###  10. <a name='Restoreoldfiles'></a>Restore old files

+#### 10.1 restore cronjobs

+`<OldMachineName>/scripts/cronjob_scripts/crontab.bak` folder will have crontab from the older computer.
+Use it to setup crontab on the new computer.

+Also:

 1. Files are backed up to external HDD and can be recovered via rsync
 2. Files can be restored using Druva InSync (recommended)